dogevroum/dogevroum/README.md

 ## About me

 I am a French student.
 I started programming around 2013-2014.
-I first learned HTML&CSS, then a bit later some Javascript and Python, and now I'm learning Typescript (close to Javascript), C# and Rust soon normally
+I first learned HTML&CSS, then a bit later some Javascript and Python, and now I'm learning Rust and C#.

 - 🔭 I’m currently working on Solana OnChain Tools
-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning Rust

 ## My networks